VIEW THE GALLERY

 But before diving in, why not take a look at the Generative Gallery to see some of the shots that I've taken with the Instagen?
 If you don't want to, these four images below are some recent images I've taken.

 In April 2023, a seemingly insignificant Reddit post caught my eye and changed everything.
 It was a Polaroid commercial that aired in 1975, but not just any commercial - it starred a young Morgan Freeman demonstrating the magic of capturing and printing moments instantly.
 Sure, Morgan Freeman was cool, but it was the Polaroid camera that struck a chord.
-It reminded me of my first Polaroid experience as a kid – the anticipation and magic of watching a moment materialize right before my eyes.
-It was a slice of time instantly captured and placed in my hands.

 Today's cameras, while technologically superior, miss that tactile, nostalgic essence.
 Millennials like me briefly knew the era of film before the digital wave took over, leaving us with a subtle longing for something more tangible.
 Instagram and the rise of 'hipsterism' partly filled this void and breathed new life into the art of photography.